gregpriday/laravel-zyte-api/README.md

 ### Extracting Article Content

-To extract article content from a URL, use the following code:
+To extract article content from a URL, use the `getArticleContent` method:

 ```php
 use GregPriday\ZyteApi\Facades\ZyteApi;